USEPA/CRACMM/docs/_sources/sphinx/README.md.txt

 ## File Description: conf.py
-`conf.py` is a Sphinx generated file produced by the `sphinx-quickstart` command which initializes a Sphinx project (click [here](https://youtu.be/nZttMg_n_s0?si=WYa8G39MyPvoh20w&t=219) to watch a video about what the `sphinx-quickstart` does).
+`conf.py` is a Sphinx generated file produced by the `sphinx-quickstart` command which initializes a Sphinx project (click [here](https://youtu.be/nZttMg_n_s0?si=WYa8G39MyPvoh20w&t=219) to watch a video about what the `sphinx-quickstart` command does).
 The file is responsible for providing Sphinx with important information about how to configure and create your HTML.
 The file has four different sections, each serving a diferent purpose.
 For additional information about `conf.py` and all the variables that could be added to it, click [here](https://www.sphinx-doc.org/en/master/usage/configuration.html).

 It should also be noted that the file location of `conf.py` is extremely important.
 Make sure to keep it in the root directory of the repository.
 Otherwise, it will interfere with the commands set up in [run_build.csh](#file-description-run_buildcsh).